Pistachio Pesto Pasta

 A traditional Sicilian twist on pesto, Pistachio Pesto Pasta (Pasta al Pesto di Pistacchio) swaps out the usual pine nuts and loads of basil for sweet, nutty pistachios and a milder parsley herb flavor with tangy pecorino Romano cheese.
 The result is a bold, flavorful sauce that clings beautifully to all types of pasta – from spaghetti to gnocchi – and even makes a tasty pizza topping.

-Table of contents
+Table of Contents

 This recipe was first published in 2021 and has since been updated with a few small tweaks to the instructions and ingredient notes.

-Sicilian pesto
+Sicilian Pistachios

 There is very little green in this pistachio pesto pasta recipe because it is pistachio pesto (or pistacchio as they spell it in Italy).
 It is made using a little parsley, you can also use basil and/or mint.
 I like parsley because I want to be able to taste the nuttiness of the pistachios.